BA University of Arkansas (Fayetteville) Geography & History

 The overly ambitious French commander of the French Expeditionary Force in Vietnam , Henri Navarre, promised Paris a victory over Ho Chi Minh's Viet Minh by the end of 1955.
 The French strategy at Dien Bien Phu was flawed from the very beginning.
 They counted on supplying their troops by land even though many roads were not secure from guerrilla attack.
 The only other option was to provide reinforcements and supplies by air, which would require skirting a mountain rim that dominated the plain.
 Also, Giap planned to launch his attack on the base during monsoon season to further complicate re-supply of Dien Bien Phu.
 An American general would inspect the French defenses and agreed with Navarre the Dien Bien Phu was impregnable adding to French overconfidence.

 For years Chinese strategist had been traveling to Vietnam to offer military advice to Ho and Giap.
 The Chinese also sent hundreds of 75-millimeter Russian and Chinese cannons, along with tons of ammunition and hand grenades, along with thousands of Skoda rifles.
 Ho would even request even more help from China to blunt the French offensive, Moa sent six hundred trucks, many driven by Chinese soldiers.
 To add to these reinforcements, Giap added tens of thousands of Vietnamese porters.
 For five months Giap's troops transported equipment on the backs of ponies or the Viet Minh themselves, to forge an impenetrable ring surrounding the French base at Dien Bien Phu.
+Seeing his chance to encircle and crush the French and achieve a decisive victory, General Giap moved as much artillery as he could muster into the surrounding hills.
+He also set up masses of anti-aircraft guns on the hills, knowing that if he could prevent French helicopters and supply planes from getting close, he could effectively cut off French supplies.
 Heavy guns, rocket launchers, machine gun nests and tens of thousands of Viet Minh soldiers would make it impossible for French troops to escape from Dien Bien Phu.
-Any attempt at resupplying the base from the air had become a suicide mission.
-To put it simply the French soldiers at Dien Bien Phu were already prisoners of the Viet Minh.
+Any attempt at resupplying the base from the air would become a suicide mission.
+To put it simply the French soldiers at Dien Bien Phu were already prisoners of the Viet Minh before the actual battle began.

-Vietminh artillery positions hidden inside caves on the hills surrounding the base would spell doom for the troops inside Dien Bien Phu.
+When the Viet Minh began artillery bombardment of the French positions in the valley in late January 1954, the French were taken by surprise at the number of artillery pieces the Viet Minh had managed to amass.
+Vietminh artillery positions hidden inside caves and on the hills surrounding the base would spell doom for the troops inside Dien Bien Phu.
 Giap's Vietminh would tunnel underneath, and up to French strong points, reminiscent of First World War tactics on the Western Front in France from 1914-18.
-Giap also used 200 U.S. trucks built by General Motors captured by the Chinese in Korea to help build up his ring around the base.
+General Giap also used 200 U.S. trucks built by General Motors captured by the Chinese during the Korean War (1950-53) to help build up his defenses around the base.
 By the time of the battle Giap's troops surrounding Dien Bien Phu would total more than 50,000, compared to France's 16,000 troops.
 The French inside Dien Bien Phu were now surrounded by a ring of artillery and anti-aircraft guns that would bring about the total destruction of the base.
 In a desperate bid to avoid defeat, French leaders reached out for American assistance.
 A plan (Operation Vulture) was considered by American generals which included an attack on Viet Minh positions by a fleet of sixty B-29 bombers.
 The use of four small atomic bombs was even contemplated around the base to break up Viet Minh attacks.
 However, American President Dwight D. Eisenhower decided against intervention leaving the French base at Dien Bien Phu to its fate.

 For eight weeks, two hundred Vietminh heavy artillery positions hammered the French defenses from the hills surrounding the base.
 Slowly all of the French artillery positions were silenced, morale at the garrison plunged.
 On May 7,1954, Giap ordered an all-out attack and masses of French troops began to surrender rather than die.
 At 5:30 p.m., Giap's troops overran the headquarters building and captured its officers.
 Later that night after another attack the last 2,000 French soldiers at the base surrendered.
 Over 10,000 French soldiers were taken prisoner after the battle by the Vietminh, only one out of three would survive captivity.
 For the first time in the history of Western colonialism, Asian troops in a fixed battle defeated a European army.
 Soon after the French defeat at Dien Bien Phu the United State would deepen its involvement in Vietnam.
 After the United States was drawn into Vietnam, American marines would come under a similar siege at Khe Sanh in 1968 during the Tet offensive.
 Fearing another Dein Bien Phu, the United States would carpet bomb North Vietnamese positions surrounding the base with B-52 bombers breaking the siege on the base.